Call signaling messages may be passed in two ways:

 (Terminate the call if both legs are unencrypted.)

-Set the maximum cypher length to support for H.235 half call media.
+Set the maximum token length for for H.235 half call media.

 Q931DecodingError=Drop